 The marketplace business model has proved successful and has gained a lot of traction.
-The idea of a peer to peer marketplace platform has been applied to a considerable number of workable use cases.
-For example, on AngelList alone there are 1,239 marketplace platforms.
-Entrepreneurs see value in peer to peer ecommerce, as it allows them to unite users on a global scale and enable efficient transactions.
+The idea of a peer-to-peer marketplace platform has been applied to a considerable number of workable use cases.
+For example, on AngelList alone there are 1,459 marketplace platforms.
+Entrepreneurs see value in peer-to-peer eCommerce, as it allows them to unite users on a global scale and enable efficient transactions.
 This market will be worth $355 billion by 2025 as per PricewaterhouseCoopers.

-In this article, we’ll tell you how to start an online marketplace and provide a few peer to peer marketplace examples.
+In this article, we’ll tell you how to build a peer-to-peer marketplace and provide a few peer-to-peer marketplace examples.

 A P2P marketplace platform removes the intermediary who connects consumers to product or service providers.
 This serves to lower the cost for goods and services, enable faster transaction times, and make the process of purchasing much more convenient for both parties.